+Today we are going to show you how to install CodeIgniter on Linux..
 CodeIgniter is a very powerful PHP web application framework which allows developers to create full-featured web applications with ease.
 It is a framework with a small footprint, has a clear documentation and uses the Model-View-Controller approach to separate the presentation from logic.
-Today we are going to show you how to install CodeIgniter on a Linux VPS.
+Installing CodeIgnitier on your Linux server is an easy task, and it shouldn’t take more then 10 minutes to finish the installation.

 Before we start, please take a look at the basic system requirements.
-CodeIgniter requires PHP version 5.4 or newer and MySQL 5.1 or newer with mysqli and pdo drivers so make sure that your system meets these requirements.
+CodeIgniter requires PHP version 5.4 or newer and MySQL 5.1 or newer with mysqli and pdo drivers so make sure that your system meets CodeIgniter system requirements.

 For this tutorial, we are using an Ubuntu VPS with Ubuntu 14.04 installed.
 First thing we need to do is to connect to the Linux VPS via SSH and update the system software to the latest version.
 To update your system software, you can execute the following commands: